magenta-aps/KAS/README.md

 ```

 The username and password to use can be found in BitWarden under the key `KAS login til eSkat database (10.240.79.23)`.

+To connect to the GPS system use the servicename `DBSERVICE_AKA_KAS_GPS`.
+Username and password are the same as for the
+production database.

 This will allow using the `eskat.models.EskatModels.*` model classes to connect to and query the live eSkat database.